gamesbook/protograf/docs/source/script_anatomy.rst

         FEEDBACK:: Please ensure Create() command has been called first!

 By default, this command will setup an A4 page |dash| in portrait mode |dash|
-with a margin of one-half inch (1.25cm), and units of centimetres;
+with margins of one-quarter inch (0.625cm), and units of centimetres;
 the resulting output file will have the same name as the script, but with a ``.pdf`` extension.